alexcg1/my-first-jina-app/chapters/all_in_one.md

 }
 ```

+Now go back to your terminal and hit `Ctrl-C` (or `Command-C` on Mac) a few times to ensure you've stopped Docker.

 </details>

 ## 🐍 Install

+Now that you know what we're building, let's get started!

 ### Prerequisites

 You'll need:

-* Basic knowledge of Python
+* A basic knowledge of Python
-* Python 3.7 or higher installed, and pip
+* Python 3.7 or higher installed, and `pip`
 * A Mac or Linux computer (we don't currently support Windows)
 * 8 gigabytes or more of RAM
 * Plenty of time - Indexing can take a while!